Tommee Tipps

 Breastfeeding lying down

 There are multiple benefits to breastfeeding positions that allow you to feed while lying down or from bed.
-These positions can sometimes be more comfortable for parents (especially for those who are recovering from a C-section).
+These positions can sometimes be more comfortable for moms (especially for those who are recovering from a C-section).
 They can also be more convenient for night feeds, and potentially help to relieve the uncomfortable symptoms caused by clogged ducts.

 Breastfeeding while lying down is safe when done correctly, but it’s best to practice these positions during the day, always avoid falling asleep while feeding, and make sure that the space around you is free from excess bedding which could pose a risk to your baby.